tharunsikhinam/data-512/data-512-a1/README.md

 To analyse the data, we are plotting a line graph from January 1st 2008 to August 30 2019 with different lines and colors representing the number of views

 <attach figure here>

+To perform the above steps the following Python libraries were used
+1) requests - To perform API requests
+2) pandas - Python data processing library
+3) matplotlib - Data plotting tool

 ### Data Caveats